Giuliani associate Lev Parnas convicted in campaign finance fraud case

 One donation at issue in the trial was $10,000 in Fruman’s name that went to Adam Laxalt, the former attorney general in Nevada, who had ties to Trump and filed lawsuits on his behalf to try to overturn the election results in his state.
 Laxalt lost a race for Nevada governor in 2018.

-Prosecutors say Muraviev sent two $500,000 payments that were meant to be infused into campaign coffers for people seeking offices like governor and state attorney general.
+Prosecutors say Muraviev sent two $500,000 payments that were meant to be infused into campaign coffers for people seeking offices such as governor and state attorney general.
 Parnas and Fruman allegedly used some of the money to pay bills.

 Parnas’s lawyer Joseph Bondy argued Thursday in summations that the case was “absurd” and that Parnas wasn’t hiding his activities.